modern-java-graphics/java6-android-gldemos/README.md

 modern-java6-android-gldemos
 ============================

-Provides a concise examples of modern OpenGL / ES with Java and Android.
+Provides concise examples of modern OpenGL / ES with Java and Android.